Research you can get involved with

 Contact details: For further information please contact Dr Helen Johnson firstname.lastname@example.org

 Deadline for taking part: If you are interested in participating, please email Helen Johnson by Friday 22nd January.
 Feedback is due by Friday 29th January 2021.
+We will remove this advertisement when we've had confirmation from the researcher that recruitment has concluded.

 Brain processes involved in sensory experiences of individuals with ME/CFS (Winter 2020 - Spring 2021)